dcarbone/csvclean/README.md

-# go-csv-escaper
+# go-csvclean
-Little go program to escape a character separated file
+Little go program to clean a character separated file